The story of Joseph is recorded in Genesis chapters 37—50 and is summarized below:

 The Story of Joseph And His Brothers

-The story of Joseph and his brothers starts when the famine started.
+The story of Joseph and his brothers began when the famine started.
 Jacob sent ten of his sons to Egypt to buy grain during the famine (Genesis 42:1-3).
 But he kept Benjamin, Joseph’s brother from Rachel, with him (Genesis 42:4).
 When the brothers met Joseph in Egypt, he knew them but they didn’t recognize him.
 To test their character, he charged them of being spies and kept them for three days.
 Afterwards, he released all but one and sent them with grain for their families.
-And he requested that they bring Benjamin back as proof of their original story of being 12 sons of Jacob (Genesis 42:6-20).
+And he requested that they bring Benjamin back as proof of their original story of being 12 sons of one man, Jacob (Genesis 42:6-20).

 At this point, the brothers felt that this mistreatment was payback for what they did to their brother (Genesis 42:21-22).
 Joseph heard what they discussed.
 And he left them to weep (Genesis 42:23-24).
 He kept Simeon and sent the others back and also returned their money in their grain sacks Genesis 42:25).
 The brothers were terrified when they found the money in their sacks (Genesis 42:26-28, 35).
 When they returned home, they told Jacob that they would need to take Benjamin with them once they ran out of grain.
 But he refused.